-- The consultant will be field-based with regular presence in the emergency-affected districts. - The consultant will provide monthly deliverables based on an agreed work plan and results-based schedule. - In the first week of the month, the consultant will produce a work plan outlining the key deliverables in consultation with the contract supervisor.
+- The consultant will be working from the SCTP office in Lilongwe and conduct frequent travel to the affected districts. - The consultant will provide monthly deliverables based on an agreed work plan and results-based schedule. - In the first week of the month, the consultant will produce a work plan outlining the key deliverables in consultation with the contract supervisor.
 Where amendments arise during the month, a formal email will be shared and attached to the monthly report. - Note that the consultant may be required to work irregular hours. - The consultant will present the draft documents and the final report to UNICEF as agreed during the time of engagement and as per the work plan.